reconjohn/residential/docs/residential.md

 ## Geographically weighted impact

-> This model tells that housing unit median value affects residential solar installation more in the area of darker red as below.
-These areas are more sensitive to the housing unit median value with respect to the residential solar installation.
+> This model tells that the median value of owner-occupied housing units predicts residential solar installation more in the area of darker red as below.
+These areas are more sensitive to the median value of owner-occupied housing units with respect to the residential solar installation.

 <center>